Join UNICEF on a 360-degree expedition that will immerse you in the daily lives of two Ugandan children struggling to survive.

 In December 2015 a small crew from Idea Studio travelled to an extremely remote area of Africa to create UNICEF's first commissioned 360-degree film.
-With technical support from our friends at Combo Bravo, five of us set out on a career-changing experience together.
 Our brief was simple: We were to capture a story that reflected the harsh daily realities facing the children of Uganda’s Karamoja region; A story of water and education.

 Karamoja Rising is a 360-degree documentary film with two chapters; Sylvia's Story, and Lochap's Story.
 Sylvia's dream for her future is shadowed by daily concerns for her safety.
 Meanwhile, Lochap's village has just received a new water pump but they have nothing to eat.
 This is a story of the strength and hope of two Ugandan children, representing the millions whose situation is just as dire, or worse.